-Everyone has to pay something towards the cost of their home, even those who receive full housing benefit.
+Everyone has to pay rent and some service charges for their home, even those who receive full housing benefit.
 Unfortunately, sometimes people stop paying and end up with rent arrears.

-If you build up more than one week's rent or service charge arrears, you will be suspended from bidding for a new property on Choice Based Lettings.
+If you are registered for transfer and build up more than one week's rent or service charge arrears, you will be suspended from bidding or being made an offer for a new property.

-If you do nothing about your arrears, you will be evicted.
-If this happens it is unlikely that Westminster or any other local authority will offer you alternative social housing.
+If you do nothing about your arrears, you may be evicted.
+If this happens it is unlikely that Westminster or any other local authority will be able to offer you alternative social housing.

 Here's what you can do to avoid getting into debt.

-Contact your local estate office and they will advise you what to do to solve the problem.
+Contact City of Westminster Housing and they will advise you what to do to solve the problem.

 The quicker you call, the easier it is to sort the problem out.
 Ignoring it will not make it go away.

 Setting up a direct debit to pay your weekly rent on time can keep you out of arrears.
 This way, you know you are always up to date and don't have to remember to pay each week.
-Speak to your housing officer if you would like to set this up.
+Speak to City of Westminster Housing if you would like to set this up.

 If you do have arrears, we will not expect you to pay them off in one go.
 It is usually possible for you to make an agreement to pay at an affordable rate.